vinnub/interventions/README.md

 # interventions
-Compare interventional distributions with do_probabilities in multivariate Gaussian data
+Compare interventional distributions with do_probabilities in toy multivariate Gaussian data